Center Township, Decatur County, Iowa

 Center Township is a township in Decatur County, Iowa, United States.
 As of the 2000 census, its population was 317.

 Geography

 Center Township covers an area of 33.11 square miles (85.74 square kilometers); of this, 0.42 square miles (1.08 square kilometers) or 1.26 percent is water.
 The stream of West Little River runs through this township.
+The community of Leon is located in the southwest quadrant of the township.
+Leon became the county seat in 1853, then separated politically from the township by incorporating as a city in 1858.